jude-shin/.dotfiles/README.md

 ln -s "$SRC" "$DST"

 ## TODO:
-make something for an ubuntu server (for lambda labs and for trent)
+- make something for an ubuntu server (for lambda labs and for trent)
+    - i HAVE no idea what this even means

 ## NOTE:
 #### **Vim:**